aaronalbright/ibis-gis/README.md

 ## Why?

-The NHC provides an easy-to-access RSS feed of its GIS products that is updated regularly during an active storm.
-This tool allows for automating the fetching process in addiition to converting the `.shp` ZIP files into an array of geoJSON FeatureCollections.
+The NHC provides an easy-to-access RSS feed of its GIS products that are updated regularly during an active storm.
+This tool allows for automating the fetching process in addition to converting the `.shp` ZIP files into an array of geoJSON FeatureCollections.

 Ibis attempts to be as unopinionated as possible.
 It doesn't change any properties or names of the GIS data.
-It does not format times or timezones.
-It only assumes you want a spefific shapefile.
+It does not format times or time zones.
+It only assumes you want a specific shapefile.

 It uses asynchronous functions to limit how often it has to download new files.
-You can frequently check shapefiles for updated data without downloading the file every time.
+You can frequently check shapefiles for updated data without downloading the file every time!

 ## Install
 __npm__